Rolice/LaravelCurrency/README.md

 The conversion will automatically convert the amount from the given currency to the targeted one.
 The amount parameter is optional, if ommitted it will default to `1` - the exact conversion rate.
 The currency codes are the official 3-character ISO code of the desired currency.

-You will receive a JSON response with the data or the error.
+You will receive a JSON response with a number on success or object containing errors occurred on failure.
 Example for successful conversion is:

-Request:
+### Request
 `http://<yourdomain.com>/currency/convert?from=BGN&to=EUR`

-Response:
+### Response
 ```json
 0.509279
 ```